How to sell your gold jewelry

 Three ways to sell precious metals

 There are three ways to sell precious metals: out of desperation, compromise, or best price.
 I've sold many of pieces of valuable jewelry over the past ten years, and I feel I've almost always gotten the best wholesale price.
 The best price is retail if you can get it by selling online or in person, because markups can be up to 200%.
-But, a quick search of ebay, craigslist, and other sites sees many pieces either not selling or taking a very long time to move.
-If you want cash quickly, here is how to sell your precious metal fairly and pocket the most cash possible:
+But, a quick search of ebay, craigslist, and other sites shows many pieces not selling.
+If you want cash quickly, here is how to sell your precious metal fairly and pocket the most cash:

 Check out the other refineries such as Cash for Gold, Sell Your Gold, and any others you can find doing a Google search.
 Then, start out by measuring what you have: Weigh your gold.
 I prefer to use grams rather than penny weight, but most digital scales will do either, so it's up to you.
 Remember that precious metals are measured in Troy Ounces, which total a little over 31 grams.
-(31.1) I use Silver Recycler's calculator because it's easy to use: http://www.silverrecyclers.com/Calculators/gold_calculator.aspx
+(31.1) I use Silver Recycler's website calculator because it's easy to use: http://www.silverrecyclers.com/Calculators/gold_calculator.aspx All you do is plug in the weight and carat.

 Then, I figure that this refinery will pay 95% of that amount, minus my shipping and insurance costs.
 Subtract for the weight of any stones, which must be estimated.
 Some refineries add assay or other fees.
 If the difference between what you'll get from the refinery and the local options isn't much after shipping and insurance fees, just sell it locally.
 It's a judgment call.